Public Policy Priorities

 Community Health Centers

-Fighting HIV has been at the center of Equitas Health’s mission since our organization’s inception, and we are committed to ending the HIV epidemic in the US by 2025.
+Fighting HIV has been at the center of Equitas Health’s mission since our organization’s inception, and we are committed to ending the HIV epidemic in the US.

-To achieve this goal, we must prevent new HIV infections, provide treatment and care for those affected by HIV, and ensure that people living with HIV/AIDS (PLWHA) have access to the necessary support services to maintain their treatment and to guarantee a stable and healthy life.
+To achieve this goal, we must prevent transmission of HIV, provide treatment and care for those affected by HIV, and ensure that people living with HIV/AIDS (PLWHA) have access to the necessary support services to maintain their treatment and to guarantee a stable and healthy life.

-Equitas Health is determined to do our part to make this goal a reality by providing prevention, treatment, and care services and programs, and by working with policymakers to ensure that these services and programs are appropriately funded and that they are accessible to all who need them.
+Equitas Health is committed to our role in implementing the Ending the HIV Epidemic Initiative to reduce the transmission of HIV in the United States by 75% by 2025 and by 90% by 2030.
+We are determined to do our part to make this goal a reality by providing prevention, treatment, and care services and programs, and by working with policymakers to ensure that these services and programs are appropriately funded and that they are accessible to all who need them.

 Pre- and Post-Exposure Prophylaxis (PrEP and PEP)

-Using medications like pre- and post-exposure prophylaxis (PrEP and PEP, respectively) are promising prevention tools that help prevent new HIV infections.
+Using pre- and post-exposure prophylaxis (PrEP and PEP, respectively) are proven prevention tools that help prevent transmission of HIV.

-At Equitas Health, we know that one of the most crucial pieces of the prevention puzzle is to ensure that there is access to, coverage of, and reimbursement for medications like PrEP and PEP.
+At Equitas Health, we know that one of the most crucial pieces of the prevention puzzle is to ensure that there is access to, coverage of, and reimbursement for medications like Truvada and Descovy for PrEP, and new generic forms of the medication that have recently hit the market.
 We work with policymakers at the state and federal level to ensure that these types of medications remain accessible to our patients—no matter their insurance coverage status.
+We have launched a Tele-PrEP effort to ensure that anyone who wants PrEP, no matter where they are located, can get it.
+This is particularly important for vulnerable populations who cannot get to an Equitas Health medical center for treatment.

-The U = U campaign is crucial for a number of reasons, not least of which is that it helps shift the conversation to science, not stigma.
+The U=U campaign is crucial for a number of reasons, not least of which is that it helps shift the conversation to science, not stigma.
 Since our inception, Equitas Health has been committed to ending stigma against HIV and ending the HIV epidemic.
-Through our U = U campaign, we will not only educate our patients and communities about the importance of staying healthy, but also about the importance of becoming an advocate to help spread U = U’s message as much as possible.
+Through our U=U campaign, we will not only educate our patients and communities about the importance of staying healthy, but also about the importance of becoming an advocate to help spread U=U’s message as much as possible.
+Additionally, it is our goal to work with municipalities to introduce resolutions recognizing the U=U campaign.

 Harm Reduction Services